 Depending on the purpose for which we have collected personal information (for example, registration for a PwC event or a request for particular information or material), we may store some of the information electronically in PwC's customer relationship management system.
 Some or all of this personal information may be available to partners and authorised staff of PwC for use in accordance with this policy.

 PwC will endeavour to take all reasonable steps to keep secure any information which we hold about you, whether electronically or in hard-copy, and to keep this information accurate and up to date.
 Only authorised persons are provided access to personal information; such individuals have agreed to maintain the confidentiality of this information.

 PwC aims to achieve industry best practice in the security of personal information which it holds.
 It is our policy to destroy personal information once there is no longer a legal or business need for us to retain it.

 We will provide confirmation as to whether we process personal data about you and will provide a copy of your personal data and provide certain other information about how and why we process your personal data, except in the limited circumstances in which it is permitted for us to withhold this information (for instance, where granting access would infringe another person's privacy).

 When you make a request to access personal information, we will require you to provide some form of identification (such as a driver's licence or passport) so we can verify that you are the person to whom the information relates.
 In some cases we may also request an administrative fee to cover the cost of access.

 If at any time you want to know what personal information we hold about you, you may contact us in writing or by email.

-If you believe that information we hold about you is incorrect or out of date, or if you have concerns about how we are handling your personal information, please contact us and we will try to resolve those concerns.
+If you believe that information we hold about you is incorrect or out of date, you may request for your personal data to be amended and rectified where it is inaccurate and to have incomplete personal data completed.